rituraj49/travel-api/notes.md

 ### Id and journeyWayType in ticket response passenger barcode section
 ### Why is there an invoice details array and invoice outside the array also
 ### what is invoice status 3
+### booking response null at times
+### booking status coming as 5 for ticketing done lcc flight and 1 for ticketing not done non lcc flight.
+Means if ticketing is done, then status is InProgress and if booking is done and ticketing is still pending then the status is Successful.

 ## Booking Flow -
 ### booking request traveler fare details would be taken from the fare quote response.